 The answer is doubting is a good thing, and rest assured, no author, regardless of their prominence in the publishing world, is ever one hundred percent satisfied with their writing.
 No manuscript will ever be as perfect as you want it.

 When reading your work, you will always find another word, another adjective, another thought, which may sound better if … if … if…

-I think that if you don’t doubt yourself—in any aspect of life—you’re not human.
-Doubt, in my opinion, is what brings on perfection.
-It drives you to check, recheck, and rethink what you’ve put down on paper.
-It brings on that dubious gut feeling that makes you think that your manuscript is never good enough, and pushes you to make it as perfect as it can be.
+Not questioning yourself—in any aspect of life, for that matter—is irrational.
+Doubt produces perfection.
+It drives you to check, recheck and rethink what you’ve put down on paper.
+It creates that dubious gut feeling that makes you think that your manuscript is never good enough and pushes you to make it as perfect as it can be.